When is Groundhog Day 2024? What to know about Punxsutawney Phil, Buckeye Chuck

 Clare Mulroy contributed to this report.

-This article originally appeared on Cincinnati Enquirer: When is Groundhog Day?
+This article originally appeared on Louisville Courier Journal: When is Groundhog Day?
 Here's what the groundhog's shadow means